The Early Days

 - Women with Disability Australia

-In that year, AFDO’s Constitution was amended to allow state-based, cross-disability organisations to join the organisation and to give them representation on the Board.
+In that year, AFDO’s Constitution was amended to allow state-based, cross-disability organisations to join AFDO and for them to have a representative on the Board of AFDO.

 Lesley was a feminist and disability advocate who had been involved with feminist issues since 1972 and had worked in various jobs empowering low income, indigenous, and people with disabilities in housing, arts, accommodation, human rights and disability rights.